 Local planners, local government officials, and subdividers and subdivider project teams may find many of the planning tools, approaches, and design recommendations contained in the working document useful.

 FWP invites public comments and suggestions.
-Please contact FWP’s Land Use Planning Specialist at (406) 842-7467 or firstname.lastname@example.org, with any comments or questions that you may have.
-User survey forms for local governments and subdividers will be provided, beginning October 2012.
+Please contact Renee Lemon in FWP’s Responsive Management Unit at (406) 444-3738 or firstname.lastname@example.org, with any comments or questions that you may have.

 FWP's intent is to generate an open discussion on the implementation of consistent fish and wildlife conservation recommendations for subdivision development in Montana.
 The user feedback will help to evaluate the effectiveness of the recommendations and to consider future modifications.